Shares erase new year gains, gold, oil soar on U.S. and Iran trade threats

 Therefore “market participants are likely to remain nervous until there is more clarity over how geopolitical tensions between the U.S. and Iran will proceed”, Hardman said, noting that geopolitical tensions could hurt global economic growth, especially if the price of oil increases.

-On Monday, the dollar was last at 107.965 yen JPY=, after falling to a three-month trough of 107.77 earlier in the session.
-The euro likewise eased to 120.61 yen EURJPY= having hit a three-week low.
+On Monday, the dollar was last at 107.965 yen, after falling to a three-month trough of 107.77 earlier in the session.
+The euro likewise eased to 120.61 yen having hit a three-week low.

 The dollar was steadier against other majors, with the euro a tad firmer at $1.1172 EUR=.
-Against a basket of currencies, the dollar was holding at 96.839 .DXY.
+Against a basket of currencies, the dollar was holding at 96.839.

 Reporting by Ritvik Carvalho; additional reporting by Olga Cotaga in London and Wayne Cole and Swati Pandey in Sydney, editing by Ed Osmond